Trumbull Mall: History

 On November 8, 2013, UNIQLO opened near Lord & Taylor.
 It has since been closed in 2017 and is now an Ulta Beauty, which opened in 2018.

 On August 5, 2014, The Cheesecake Factory opened.

-On October 11, 2014, an Apple store opened near Lord & Taylor.
+On October 11, 2014, an Apple Store opened near Lord & Taylor.

 On August 25, 2016, Ruby Tuesday permanently closed their Trumbull location as part of a plan to close 95 restaurants nationwide.

 In October 2017, a Wahlburgers restaurant opened in the former Ruby Tuesday space.
 It eventually closed in 2020 due to the COVID-19 pandemic and has been replaced with a Guacamole’s Mexican Cuisine restaurant, which opened in 2022.

 On July 2, 2019, SeaQuest opened.
 There was also plans for a Goldfish Swim School to open at the mall, but plans were eventually scrapped.

 On August 4, 2020, it was announced that all Lord & Taylor would close, as a result of the economic impact of the COVID-19 pandemic.
 Early plans envision the 99,534-square-foot (9,247-square-meter) store reconstructed into a modern space known as York Factory, a co-working sub-brand offering soft amenities such as a program delivering lunch straight to your office, bike rentals, a physical and mental wellness studio, salon services, and weekly events.

 On September 7, 2020, an apartment complex named "The Residences at Main" was proposed, and would be built near the mall.
 On October 3, 2020, the project moved forward, but there was limited to no news after that.
 However, on October 15, 2021, construction would officially begin on the new project.

 On February 14, 2022, the parking garage located near the entrance of Target, JCPenney, and two of the mall entrances, one located next to SeaQuest, and the other near Michael Kors and Sunglass Hut, collapsed, causing it to be closed indefinitely.
 On October 23, 2022, construction to rebuild the parking garage began.
+The parking garage reopened in October 2024.

-On January 3, 2023, Unibail-Rodamco-Westfield sold this mall along with Westfield South Shore in Bay Shore, New York for a combined deal of $196 million or roughly $100 million each to Namdar Realty Group.
+On January 3, 2023, Unibail-Rodamco-Westfield sold this mall along with Westfield South Shore in Bay Shore, New York for a combined price of $196 million or roughly $100 million each to Namdar Realty Group.
 The mall was later renamed Trumbull Mall.